On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Proposed RL Algorithm

 \paragraph{\textbf{Construction Stage}} First, we need to transform the simplex method into a structure with reinforcement learning model representation and an imitative tree-search pattern.
 The construction of SimplexPseudoTree is based on the schema in section 4.1, and the RL model is consistent with the strategy described in section 4.2.
 Specifically, the state of the present node represents the current solution stage, and each edge corresponds to an action in the action space.
 When an edge is selected from a node, the process enters the next solution stage via the corresponding pivot.
 Furthermore, a reward is obtained to evaluate the advantages and disadvantages of the current path while exploring the leaf nodes.
 Notably, we choose to enter the next stage unless the current node satisfies the optimality.

 \paragraph{\textbf{Expansion Stage}} In the expansion stage, we randomly select actions in the action set without repetition to generate all child nodes of the selected node.
-The extraction process is shown in Formula (\ref{eq:equation_expansion_a}), where $A$ is the action set, $a_i$ is an action in the action set, $I$ is the set of action subscripts that have been currently selected.
+The extraction process is shown in Formula (\ref{eq:equation_expansion_a}), where $A$ is the action set, $a_i$ is an action in the action set and $I$ is the set of currently selected action subscripts.

 Considering the goal of minimizing the number of pivot iterations, the leaf node representing the optimality contains the information we need.
 In terms of the optimal pivot path, the roles of the other nodes in the path are equivalent to those of the leaf nodes.
 In addition, the strategy evaluation method uses the empirical mean of the reward as the expectation of the reward.
 The state-action value function is defined as follows: